-My research focuses on advancing relational and arts-informed approaches and practices towards educational and social change.
-These acknowledge the role of place, materiality, artefacts and emotions in knowledge as well as social development.
+My research focuses on education futures through relational and arts-informed approaches and practices for educational and social change.
+These acknowledge the role of place, materiality, media and artefacts in knowledge as well as social and cultural development.

-I have done novel research on visual media and multimodality in/for learning in higher education and associated approaches such as critical media literacy.
-As of recent, I have been interested in the notions of an educated city and done research in place-based education and student/youth mental health.
+As of recent, I have been interested in the notions of learning city (how citizens learn, which is my latest international project) and done research in place-based education and student/youth mental health.

 Notably, I have been developing methods and theoretical perspectives to bridging persistent dualisms in education, such as "image-concept", "concrete-abstract", "us-them" and "mind-body" in tackling pressing social, representational, and environmental crises.
 My approaches also aim to enhance analytical, creative, and transformative thinking on a variety of important educational topics in teaching-learning interactions and research.
 Two recent books (Inquiry Graphics in Higher Education, 2020, Palgrave McMillan) and (Relational and Multimodal Higher Education, co-written with A. Olteanu, upcoming in 2023, Routledge) present the recent fruits of the above mentioned developments.

 I am an inter(cross-)disciplinary thinker, author and researcher.
-If I was to position myself in a field or discipline, this would be a challenge, as there is always more than one to list: semiotics, learning sciences, visual arts, media and communication, socio-cultural psychology, socio + new materialism, and criticality.
-I build on a wide range of perspectives and have applied selected aspects of C.S.
-Peirce's philosophy and logic for new (educational) purposes.
+If I was to position myself in a field or discipline, this would be a challenge, as there is always more than one to list: semiotics, media and communication, learning sciences, educational philosophy, visual arts, socio/new materialism.

 I am interested in supervising students whose interests relate to visual, material and digital culture/research/pedagogy, multimodality, semiotics in education, socio-materiality, social justice/critical theory and critical media literacy.
 Areas of interest include critical approachers to graduate employability, teaching-learning designs, student empowerment, art-based methods and post-truth/humanism/digital.